Skip to Main Content

 Secondary Sources

 Below is a short list of relevant titles from the ASU Library collection and from online resources available to Sandra Day O'Connor College of Law students and faculty.
-You can search for additional resources in the ASU catalog by using subject headings such as Indians of North America Government Relations, Indian Land Transfers, or Tribal Sovereignty.
+You can search for additional resources in the ASU catalog by using subject headings such as Indian Land Transfers or Indians of North America --Land Tenure.
 Books available in other ASU libraries may be requested and delivered to you at the law library.

-Allotment Stories: Indigenous Land Relations Under Settler Siege (Daniel Heath Justice & Jean M. O’Brien, Editors2021)
+Allotment Stories: Indigenous Land Relations Under Settler Siege (Daniel Heath Justice & Jean M. O’Brien eds., 2021)

-Allotment Stories collects more than two dozen chronicles of white imperialism and Indigenous resistance.
-Ranging from the historical to the contemporary and grappling with Indigenous land struggles around the globe, these narratives showcase both scholarly and creative forms of expression, constructing a multifaceted book of diverse perspectives that will inform readers while provoking them toward further research into Indigenous resilience.
+Allotment Stories collects more than two dozen stories of white imperialism and Indigenous resistance.
+Ranging from the historical to the contemporary and grappling with Indigenous land struggles around the globe, these narratives showcase both scholarly and creative forms of expression that will inform readers while provoking them toward further research into Indigenous resilience.

 Indigenous Environmental Justice (Karen Jarratt-Snider & Marianne D. Nielsen eds., 2020)